NonicaTeam/AI-Connector-for-Revit/README.md

    Start Revit (2025 or 2026), and select a toolbar that includes the AI Connector for Revit.

 4. **Run the AI Connector for Revit.**
    Go to Nonicatab toolbar in Revit and run the AI Connector.
-If Claude was opened, remember to restart Claude after opening the AI Connector the first time.
+If Claude was opened, remember to restart Claude (close from corner next to Windows clock) after opening the AI Connector the first time.

 5. **Start asking.**
    While the AI Connector for Revit is open and active, Claude will be able to access your Revit model using a set of tools.